Sagar-Adkhale/Blog-CMS/posts/going-around-nilgiris.md

 kerala is at altitude of -20m with almost no flat road.
 The whole route to mukkam was Rolling route with gradient of 11-13% (As per our Cylcometers).

 And this day as well we had to end the ride at a place called as omasery, 30km short from Mukkam.
-With this day the hope of having an easy 3rd day was gone as well.
-Anyways day 2 ended with 170km in terms of mileage and we were in kerala.
+Though we covered 170km on day 2 but since we were short of 30km from our actual destination it was obvious that 3rd day is not going to be easy anymore.

 ![](/images/uploads/day-21.png)